Windsor Hackney Carriage History

 -

 2016 – Passed into our care.
-The Royal Mews referred her to the Royal Warrant holders responsible for restoring Her Majesty’s own carriages, who placed the Landau into protected storage, where it has remained safely for nearly a decade.
+The Royal Mews referred her to the Royal Warrant holders responsible for restoring Her Late Majesty’s own carriages, who placed the Landau into protected storage, where it has remained safely for nearly a decade.

 Picture Post Card Memories

-A Postcard from the Past Pictured in the early 1990s, John Seear, Windsor coachman, drives Welsh Cob brothers Billy and Icarus with our Landau carriage—a scene that echoes generations of tradition.
-Today, his daughter, Rebecca Seea, continues this legacy as the custodian of Windsor Carriages, ensuring that this time-honoured craft endures for generations to come.
+Pictured in the early 1990s, John Seear, Windsor coachman, drives Welsh Cob brothers Billy and Icarus with our Landau carriage — a scene that reflects generations of working tradition.

 The Windsor Hackney Carriage Rank